-With proper care, this tree will offer bountiful fruit for years.
-Let’s go over the ideal conditions to grow olives in and how best to keep them thriving!
+With proper care, this tree will bear fruit in a bountiful way for years.
+Now that you know how to plant olives, let’s go over the ideal conditions to grow them in and how best to keep them thriving!

-Grow olives in full sun conditions, preferably in areas with mild winters and long, dry summers.
+Grow the trees in full sun conditions, preferably in areas with mild winters and long, dry summers.
 Aim for at least 8 hours of sunlight daily.

 Olives are at risk of frost or freeze damage.
-Temperatures below 22°F (-5° C) can damage the trees.
+Temperatures below 22°F (-5° C) can damage olive trees.
 Temperatures below 15°F (-10° C) are likely to kill the tree.
-Ideally, these should be grown in USDA growing zones 9-11, but zone 8 can manage to grow olives with some winter protection.
+Ideally, these should be grown in USDA growing zones 9-11, but zone 8 can manage to grow them with some winter protection.

 Watering and Humidity